Extreme-value statistics of curl-of-vorticity precursor peaks in perturbed Taylor-Green vortex turbulence: Discussion

-Moreover, the mean residual life (MRL) curves (Fig.~\ref{fig:fig9}) are broadly consistent with a decreasing, approximately linear trend at intermediate thresholds (as expected for $\xi<0$), but become progressively noisier as $u$ increases and $n_u$ shrinks.
+The mean residual life (MRL) curves (Fig.~\ref{fig:fig9}) are broadly consistent with a decreasing, approximately linear trend at intermediate thresholds (as expected for $\xi<0$), but become progressively noisier as $u$ increases and $n_u$ shrinks.
 These observations motivate a ``goldilocks'' threshold selection: high enough for the GPD approximation to be credible, but not so high that the fit becomes dominated by a handful of points.
-Finally, bootstrap histograms (Figs.~\ref{fig:fig7}--\ref{fig:fig8}) highlight that endpoint estimates can be sensitive to finite-sample variability, especially when $\hat{\xi}$ is close to zero (even if negative).
+Bootstrap histograms (Figs.~\ref{fig:fig7}--\ref{fig:fig8}) highlight that endpoint estimates can be sensitive to finite-sample variability, especially when $\hat{\xi}$ is close to zero (even if negative).
+Endpoint estimates require particular caution because $x_{\mathrm{end}}=u-\beta/\xi$ is a nonlinear function of the fitted parameters and is sensitive when $\hat\xi$ is only mildly negative.
+In the present work, $x_{\mathrm{end}}$ is used as a diagnostic estimate of the largest plausible lag or amplitude under the adopted finite-resolution protocol, not as a sharply determined physical upper bound.
 For the present dataset, the fitted endpoints and their confidence intervals should therefore be interpreted as \emph{protocol- and sample-dependent worst-case bounds} rather than as strict continuum invariants.
 The key point is not that the endpoint is known with high precision, but that bounded-tail behavior is consistently supported and that the implied worst-case lag magnitudes remain $\mathcal{O}(1)$ in the nondimensional time units used here.